 Add a name, in this case we’ll call the policy “Servers” and have them added manually.
 Add a description and select “create”

 Upon policy creation, the “Policy Settings” page will open so that each settings can be enabled/disabled according to the needs of the policy.
-In this case enable all the settings and set the ML slider to “aggressive” since this policy will apply to servers.
-When policy settings are complete save then confirm the changes.
+In this case enable all the settings and set the ML slider to ” Extra Aggressive” since this policy will apply to servers.
+When policy settings are complete, save and confirm the changes.
 Before adding members, enable the policy.

-Note: enable the policy by selecting the check mark above the save button.
+Note: enable the policy by selecting the “Enable” button above the “Save” button.

-At this point the policy has been created and enabled with the settings selected saved.
-Finally members have been added to the policy.
+At this point, the policy has been created and enabled with the selected settings saved, members have been added to the policy.

 Falcon provides all the necessary management tools, whether a small to medium sized business or large enterprise.